Veo (text-to-video model): Development

 In May 2024, a multimodal video generation model called Veo was announced at Google I/O 2024.
 Google claimed that it could generate 1080p videos over a minute long.
 In December 2024, Google released Veo 2, available via VideoFX.
 It supports 4K resolution video generation and has an improved understanding of physics.
 In April 2025, Google announced that Veo 2 became available for advanced users on the Gemini app.

 In May 2025, Google released Veo 3, which not only generates videos but also creates synchronized audio — including dialogue, sound effects, and ambient noise — to match the visuals.
 Google also announced Flow, a video-creation tool powered by Veo and Imagen.
 Google DeepMind CEO Demis Hassabis described the release as the moment when AI video generation left the era of the silent film.
+This was rebranded as Google Flow at the 2026 Google I/O keynote, along with the announcement of Google Flow Music.

-Capabilities and limitations
+Capabilities

-A LGBTQ romantic thriller short film, generated by Google Veo 3.
+An LGBTQ romantic thriller short film, generated by Google Veo 3.
 This video is an example of detailed, diverse, realistic character models; continuity with characters and environments between cuts; music; voice acting; subtitles; and product placement.

-Google Veo can be bought by several subscription/membership tiers, and/or by using Google "AI credits".
-The software itself can be run by two different consoles called Google Gemini and Google Flow, with Gemini being geared towards shorter, quicker, and faster projects, using the Gemini AI chat model, or through Google Flow, which is essentially a movie editor, as well, allowing users to create longer projects, and continuity using the same characters and actors.
-Users can create a maximum length of eight seconds per clip.
+Google Veo can be purchased at multiple subscription tiers and through Google "AI credits".
+The software itself can be run by two different consoles, Google Gemini and Google Flow.
+Gemini being geared towards shorter, quicker, and faster projects, using the Gemini AI chat model, with Google Flow, which is essentially a movie editor allowing users to create longer projects with continuity, using the same characters and actors.
+Users can create a maximum of eight seconds per clip.

-Google Veo, has a relatively simple interface and dashboard, however writing prompts, for those who have little to no experience in transcribing or filmmaking may face issues with the software misunderstanding what the user intended by their prompt (no matter how detailed it was).
-So although Veo does have a friendly and simple setup, prompts, which are the forefront of the software, need to be not only short and to the point, but they also must be very specific, if the user wants the right vision for their project.
-Google Veo, when it comes to human models, is able to generate several ethnicity and body types.
-The software is also capable of generating stand up comedy routines, and Music videos.
-It can as well generate animals, cartoons, and animation.
-Prompts must accurately describe places, people, and things in each scene, in addition knowledge of film and camera lingo such as panning, zooming, and terms for camera angles, are also important.